tsuyoshi-yoneda-math/ParallelReservoirStock/README.md

 Using the filtered data, along with a correlation of 0.985 between the filtered data and original data, is considered a fairly robust result.
 The following is a comparable result from our study:

-An Evaluation of Deep Learning Models for Stock Market Trend Prediction
+Gonzalo López Gil, Paul Duhamel-Sebline, Andrew McCarren, An Evaluation of Deep Learning Models for Stock Market Trend Prediction (2024)
-Authors: Gonzalo López Gil, Paul Duhamel-Sebline, Andrew McCarren
-Year: 2024

 https://arxiv.org/pdf/2408.12408v1